joseamesquita/Super-Galactic-Age-Calculator/README.md

 ## Description

-* Allow the user to enter their age
+* Allow the user to enter their age and preferred gender
 * The application will take the user's age and will determine their years in age comparing to various planets

 ## Setup/Installation Requirements